CLOSE

 Child Protection First!

-STATEMENT OF RESTRICTION: Any person who may pose a threat to children, youth or vulnerable adults will be prohibited from working in any ministry involving children, youth, or vulnerable adults.
+STATEMENT OF RESTRICTION: Any person who may pose a threat to children, youth, or vulnerable adults will be prohibited from working in any ministry involving children, youth, or vulnerable adults.

 DEFINITION OF CHILD SEXUAL ABUSE: The National Resource Center on Child Sexual Abuse defines child sexual abuse as "any sexual activity with a child, whether in the home by a caretaker, in a day-care situation, in any organized ministry, whether at the main facility (church) or away, or in any other setting, including on the street by a person unknown to the child.
 The abuser may be an adult, an adolescent, or another child...."